Chef Len King is the Senior Research Chef at McCormick Spice Company, or as I call him the Spice King.

 - Bring rice, barley, cranberries, water, and pomegranate juice to a boil in a 4-quart saucepan.
 Reduce heat to medium-low; cover and simmer 1 1/2 hours to 1 hour and 45 minutes, or until a desired creamy consistency is reached, stirring occasionally.1 cup rice, 1/2 cup barley, 1/4 cup cranberries, 7 cups water, 3 cups Pomegranate

 - Meanwhile, mix all of the spices in a small bowl.
 Divide the spice mixture in half.
-Set aside.1/2 tsp Cinnamon, 1/2 tsp Ginger, 1/4 tsp Allspice, 1/8 tsp Cloves
+Set aside.1/2 tsp cinnamon, ground, 1/2 tsp ginger, ground, 1/4 tsp allspice ground, 1/8 tsp Cloves

 Cook almonds, pepitas, and coconut

 - Melt 1 tablespoon of the butter in a small skillet on medium heat.
 Add almonds, pepitas, coconut, and half of the spice mixture; cook and stir until fragrant and golden brown, about 3 to 5 minutes.
-Set aside.1 tbsp butter
+Set aside.1 tbsp butter, salted

-- Stir the remaining spice mixture and 1 tablespoon butter into the cooked rice congee.1 tbsp butter
+- Stir the remaining spice mixture and 1 tablespoon butter into the cooked rice congee.1 tbsp butter, salted

 - spoon congee into serving bowls.
 Top each with the toasted coconut-nut mixture, mango, and yogurt.
 Drizzle with pomegranate molasses.